Northwest Michigan 4-H Livestock Council

 Saturday (Unloading Day!)

-Bring your clean calf to fair between 7a—11am.
-You will enter through Gate 4 (Pit Gate) off of the main parking lot unload in the front of the barn and exit through gate 1 ( old gate 3).
+Bring your clean calf to fair between 7a—10am.
+You will enter through Gate 4 (Pit Gate) off of the main parking lot unload in the front of the barn and exit through gate 1.
 (Only calves are to be unloaded at this time no decorations or tack, we need to keep traffic moving.

 • Unload calf and put in stall make sure you have your nylon neck tie with you.